tytydraco/yessleep/out/I_took_my_family_to_a_water_park_It_ruined_our_lives.md

 I woke up screaming.
 Wandered around the house until I went for the newspaper.

 After all the pieces were collected, the bones they found belonged to 10 unique skeletons.
-It was a reticulated python, the invasive one, 26 feet long.
+It was a reticulated python, the invasive one, twenty-six feet long.
 Found the humidity of the park nice and chose a place it wouldn’t be found.

 Headlined the local paper for a day before it was pulled.
 Previous owners of the park still had some influence in the area.